Kolmogorov-Arnold Energy Models: Fast, Interpretable Generative Modeling: Interpreting the Kolmogorov-Arnold Theorem

 Here, each $h$ represents a hidden layer introduced between the outer sum of Eq.~\ref{eq:KAT}, and the output feature space to allow for more expressivity when required.
 In fact, each successive instance of $h$ can be interpreted as a distinct outer sum of Eq.~\ref{eq:KAT}, where the inner sum corresponds to the previous layer.
 This is valid provided that:

-Thus, a smooth transition between the latent space and data space can be achieved by progressively doubling layer widths, eliminating the need for arbitrary choices while maintaining relaxed compliance with KART.
+Thus, a smooth transition between the latent and data space can be achieved by progressively doubling widths, eliminating the need for arbitrary choices while maintaining compliance with KART.
 Strict adherence to KART can be achieved for hidden layer $h_{l_k,l_{k-1}}$ by applying either a sigmoid or affine transformation after layer $h_{l_{k-2},l_{k-3}}$ to shift its range back to \([0,1]^{L_{k-1}}\).
-However, using sigmoid may lead to vanishing gradients and we contend that function domains are less critical to KART than its structural properties and should not be prioritized over maintaining gradient flow and avoiding saturation.
+However, using sigmoid may lead to vanishing gradients and we suggest that function domains are less critical to KART than its structural bias and should not be prioritized over maintaining gradient flow and avoiding saturation.

-Adopting a KAN-based generator also allows for training with L1 regularization, followed by pruning with the method proposed by~\cite{liu2024kankolmogorovarnoldnetworks}.
-This enables further model compression beyond the baseline structure defined by KART.